-A number of strategic opportunities based on preliminary analysis of the Yarra landscape are provided in Map 5 on Page 31.
+A number of options, based on some preliminary analysis of landscape and strategic opportunities are provided in Map 3.
 These would require a full scoping study to confirm one or two key corridors for implementation; and would involve collaboration and close alignment with Urban Forest and Open Space priorities.

 Terrestrial corridors provide a great opportunity to also link with the community of Yarra and inspirational ideas and messaging will be important elements of successful implementation.
-On this basis the Sugar

-Glider is promoted as the focal species for planning and implementing terrestrial corridors.
+On this basis the Sugar Glider is promoted as the focal species for planning and implementing terrestrial corridors.
 Secondary species include birds, butterflies, microbats and pollinators.